gwu-libraries/scholarspace/README.md

         % wget https://repo1.maven.org/maven2/org/fcrepo/fcrepo-webapp/4.2.0/fcrepo-webapp-4.2.0.war
         % cp fcrepo-webapp-4.2.0.war /var/lib/tomcat7/webapps/fcrepo-webapp-4.2.0.war
         Replace the web.xml file in /var/lib/tomcat7/webapps/fcrepo-webapp-4.2.0/WEB-INF/web.xml with the one from the repo

+* Setup authentication to fcrepo

+        % cd /etc/tomcat7
+        Replace tomcat_users.xml with the tomcat_users.xml file from the repo
+        % sudo nano tomcat_users.xml
+        Replace the "dummypasswords" with your secure passwords

 * Restart Tomcat7 Server